AMjhagan/An-ensemble-approach-to-Prediction-and-Classification-of-Gastrointestinal-diseases/README.md

 **Aim**

 The aim of this repository is to predict and classify gastrointestinal diseases using a light weight mobile compatible ensemble approach.
 The three models used are NASNetMobile, MobileNetV3Large and EfficientNetB7.

+A detailed video explaining this project can be found [here](https://youtu.be/gYgb3zhQskQ).
+[Here](https://github.com/AMjhagan/An-ensemble-approach-to-Prediction-and-Classification-of-Gastrointestinal-diseases/blob/main/Presentation.pptx) is the presentation used for the video.

+A draft of the research paper for this project can be found [here](https://github.com/AMjhagan/An-ensemble-approach-to-Prediction-and-Classification-of-Gastrointestinal-diseases/blob/main/Prediction%20and%20Classification%20of%20Gastrointestinal%20Diseases%20.pdf).

 **About the dataset**